PruvoNet/squiss-ts/source/includes/_squiss.md

   });
 ```

-Deletes a message, given the full Message object sent to the `message` event.
+Deletes a message, given the full Message object sent to the [Message](#message-class) event.
-It's much easier to call `message.del()`, but if you need to do it right from the Squiss instance, this is how.
+It's much easier to call [message.del()](#message-class-methods-del-promise), but if you need to do it right from the Squiss instance, this is how.
 Note that the message probably won't be deleted immediately - it'll be queued for a batch delete.
 See the constructor notes for how to configure the specifics of that.